KhronosGroup/SYCL_Reference/source/iface/event.rst

 Wait for the event and the command associated with it to complete.

-Any unconsumed asynchronous errors from any context that the event was waiting on executions from will be passed to the ``async_handler`` associated with the context.
-If no user defined ``async_handler`` is associated with the context, then an implementation-defined default ``async_handler`` is called to handle any errors.
+Any unconsumed asynchronous errors from the event's queue will be passed to the ``async_handler`` that is associated with the queue or with the queue's context.
+If neither the queue nor the context has a user defined ``async_handler``, then an implementation-defined default ``async_handler`` is called to handle any errors.

 ``get_info``